 Always talk with your healthcare provider for a diagnosis.

 How is acoustic neuroma diagnosed?

 Acoustic neuromas look like other middle and inner ear problems.
-It may be hard to
+They may be hard

-diagnose.
-An ear exam and a hearing test are usually done first.
-Computerized tomography (CT
+to diagnose.
+An ear exam and a hearing test are often done first.
+A CT scan and MRI

 How is acoustic neuroma treated?